 We always assume that the norms $\|\cdot \|$ and $\|\cdot\|_*$ are sufficiently smooth.
-For the Bang conjecture this is not a problem, since the conjecture allows going to the limit.
+For the Bang conjecture this is not a problem, since a standard approximation argument allows to approximate any convex body (the unit ball $B$ in this particular case) by an infinitely smooth and strictly convex body contained in it (or containing it).
 We also assume that $K$ has sufficiently smooth boundary when this is needed in the argument.